 * Line 1065.
 The other thing that struck me about this statement though, is that the authors appear to be dramatically minimizing the role of unsupervised learning.
 That comes out now???
 Distributional learning was originally posited by Jessica Maye to be an entirely unsupervised process that infants may use to acquire the early phoneme categories of their language (Maye & Gerken, 2000; Maye et al., 2003).
 In the history of that approach to learning, the unsupervised nature is the core.
 There have been tons of computational models of this from connectionist (Gauthier et al., 2007; Guenther & Gjaja, 1996; McMurray, Horst, et al., 2009) and non-connectionist (McMurray, Aslin, et al., 2009; Toscano & McMurray, 2010) approaches.
 And clear demonstrations that humans can do both phonetic category adaptation (Clayards et al., 2008) and learn new categories (Escudero et al., 2011; Escudero & Williams, 2014; Goudbeek et al., 2008; Goudbeek et al., 2009) without feedback.
 It feels oddly revisionist to claim here - particularly this late in the paper - -that the supervised portion is what's driving the show.

 We are sorry but we don’t quite see why the reviewer thinks we’re claiming that “the supervised portion is what's driving the show”?
 That is not what we believe, and it is not what we write.
-Beyond the many references the reviewer provides, there is also Kleinschmidt et al (2015), which directly compares fully unlabelled exposure to semi-labeled exposure (like ours) using a VOT shift paradigm.
+Beyond the many references the reviewer provides, there is also Kleinschmidt et al (2015), which directly compares fully unlabeled exposure to semi-labeled exposure (like ours) using a VOT shift paradigm.
 They do not find any difference between the two conditions (at least for the much longer exposure they use, compared to ours).

 Critically, all of these works are about informative unlabeled exposure.
 Nobody has claimed that one would learn from uninformative unlabeled exposure, such as the uniform distribution of test tokens that we are discussing in the paragraph the reviewer was referring to.
 So, there is nothing revisionist here, and we’re not making the claim the reviewer attributes to us.